 As with other online marketplaces, photos are important.
-Clear, bright photos that show the item from many different angles are best.
+Clear, bright photos showing the item from many angles are best.
 You should also include as much information as you can about the item’s condition.

 Flea markets are a great place to get rid of your stuff because they usually have a steady stream of buyers.
 Before you sell at the flea market, though, check out the booth prices and rules carefully.
 Some will let everyone set up booths for free, while others charge hundreds of dollars.
 You don’t want to spend a bunch of money on a booth and then not be able to make it back.

-College textbooks are incredibly expensive, and you usually don’t need them after the class is over.
+College textbooks are incredibly expensive, and you usually don’t need them after you finish taking the class.
 The best way to get some of your money back is to sell them back to the college bookstore, though!

 They’ll take used textbooks that are still in good condition and sell them to the next round of students at a lower cost than new textbooks.

 If your college doesn’t have a buyback program for textbooks, you can also try selling them online.
 Check out listings for the same book in a similar condition to yours to see how high you can price them.
 Just make sure to ship them out promptly when someone purchases them if you decide to go this route.